josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/🪔_the_pressure_can_end_in_more_than_one_way.md

 Some people die.
 Some survive attempts with injury or disability.
 Some enter psychiatric crisis, leave education or require years of care.
 Families may carry grief, debt and dependency long after the examination authority has closed the file.

+During Sonam Wangchuk’s hunger strike, *3 Idiots* ceased to be only an external analogy.
+Omi Vaidya’s appeal—“I don’t want Phunsukh Wangdu to die”—used the film’s familiar educational language to ask the public to recognise danger before another body became a memorial.
+The biographical attribution may be disputed; the cultural function is not.

 Complex causation should prevent simplistic claims.
 It should not erase institutional contribution.
 A humane system counts non-fatal harm, preserves careful attribution and treats survival as the beginning of possible repair rather than proof that the crisis was minor.

 ---